pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/control-plane.md

 ---
-title: Create a Kubernetes Control Plane
+title: Creating a Kubernetes Control Plane | Crosswalk
 meta_desc: This page will walk you through how to create on a Kubernetes Control Pane
            on AWS, Azure, and GCP.
 menu: